raptor7197/dots/README.md

-# The Legendary Dotfiles of Krxsna
+# The Dotfiles of krxsna

 > *"In the beginning, there was chaos.
-Then I wrote some config files."* - probably someone important
+Then I wrote some config files."* - definetely not me

-Welcome to my dotfiles repo, where I keep all the secret sauce that makes my Linux rice look spicier than a Carolina Reaper eating contest!
+Welcome to my dotfiles, where I keep all the my configs that help me spend less time to worry about unecessary things

 ## What even is this?

-This is my personal collection of dotfiles - you know, those hidden files that start with a dot that you pretend to understand but secretly Google every time you need to edit them.
-If you're here, you either:
+This is my personal collection of dotfiles - you know, those hidden files that start with a dot If you're here, you either:

 1. Stumbled upon this by accident (welcome, lost traveler!)
-2. Want to steal my config (go ahead, I'm flattered)
+2. Want to steal my config (don't blame me if your pc breaks)
 3. Are future me trying to remember what I did 3 months ago (hey buddy!)

 ## What's Inside?